dotnet/vscode-csharp/debugger.md

-﻿#Instructions for setting up the .NET Core debugger *Updated on  March 1st 2016 - setup works for Linux & Mac.*
+﻿#Instructions for setting up the .NET Core debugger - PREVIEW *Updated on  March 1st 2016 - setup works for Linux & Mac.*

 ***Currently working within Microsoft Corp-Net only.***